 In addition, all major credit and payment card companies (e.g., American Express, Discover, JBC, MasterCard, and Visa) have created the Payment Card Industry Data Protection Standard (PCI DSS).
-This enables businesses to adopt an everyday collection of security measures to deter fraud.
+This enables businesses to adopt everyday security measures to deter fraud.

 This suggests that, since credit card companies are often held liable for credit card fraud, they have a vested interest in assisting in protecting financial records.
-Therefore, it can be beneficial to work with those companies to better protect your customer data.
+Therefore, it can be beneficial to work with those companies to protect your customer data better.

 Backup your data

-To ensure the protection of your business-critical data, having a backup for your Shopify store is a suggested practice.
-It's similar to having an eCommerce insurance policy for your company.
-There's nothing worse than deleting something and then finding it's gone for good.
+To protect your business-critical data, having a backup for your Shopify store is a suggested practice.
+It’s similar to having an eCommerce insurance policy for your company.
+There’s nothing worse than deleting something and then finding it’s gone for good.

-You might be saying to yourself, "But wait."
-"Doesn't Shopify back up my store?", you may wonder.
-The answer is No. Shopify backs up the entire network, but it cannot recover individual account records.
+You might be asking yourself, “But wait.”
+“Doesn’t Shopify back up my store?” you may wonder.
+The answer is No. Shopify backs up the entire network but cannot recover individual account records.
 Shopify has a Shared Responsibility Model, which means securing data is a shared responsibility between Shopify and its users.
 Therefore, Shopify users, like many other SaaS applications, are responsible for protecting their account-level data.

 Create personalized data

-We live in a world where customers are bombarded with goods and services the moment they mention or consider using them.
-We see how well the advertisements are targeted to customers’ needs and how well eCommerce stores recommend goods to us.
+We live in a world where customers are bombarded with goods and services when they mention or consider using them.
+We see how well the advertisements target customers’ needs and how well eCommerce stores recommend goods to us.
 ECommerce personalization is one of the must-have tactics for Shopify stores looking to increase conversions.
-By offering personalization on your Shopify store, you can entice customers to shop with you again.
+Offering personalization on your Shopify store can entice customers to shop with you again.
 A personalized experience can benefit a lot from your customer data.

 Integrate a POS system

-With 81% of shoppers doing online research before making a purchase, it's highly likely that the shopper communicated with the online store in some way before visiting a physical place.
-Customer loyalty can increase dramatically as store sales associates can recognize the shopper's desires based on their online activity.
+With 81% of shoppers doing online research before making a purchase, the shopper likely communicated with the online store in some way before visiting a physical place.
+Customer loyalty can increase dramatically as store sales associates can recognize the shopper’s desires based on their online activity.

 Having proper Shopify POS customer management is the key to make the most use of consumer data.
-We hope that the information above can help you to deal with such valuable data in the best way possible.
+We hope the manage customer information above can help you deal with such valuable data as best as possible.